gabriel-espinoza-77/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` entries containing the string "tor-browser-windows" According to the logs, at `2025-02-28T19:20:32.3678972Z`, an employee on the "ge-threat-hunt-" device executed `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder using a command that initiated a silent installation.
+Searched for any `ProcessCommandLine` entries containing the string "tor-browser-windows" According to the logs, at `2025-02-28T19:20:32.3678972Z`, an employee on the "ge-threat-hunt-" device executed `tor-browser-windows-x86_64-portable-14.0.6.exe` from their Downloads folder using a command that initiated a silent installation.

-**Query used to locate event:**
+**Query used to identify event:**

 ```kql